Kid Kash: Independent circuit (2006–2010)

-Total Nonstop Action Wrestling (2010, 2011–2013)
+Return to TNA Wrestling (2010, 2011–2013)

 On August 8, 2010, Kash returned to TNA to take part in ECW reunion show, Hardcore Justice, Kash, Simon Diamond and Johnny Swinger were defeated by Little Guido, Tony Luke and Tracy Smothers in a six-man tag team match.
 At the following day's tapings of TNA Impact!, Kash wrestled in a dark match, but losing to Okada.
 On June 13, 2011, at the tapings of the June 16 edition of Impact Wrestling, Kash made a one night return to TNA, losing to Austin Aries in a three way first round match of a tournament for a TNA contract, which also included Jimmy Rave.

 On July 12, 2011, Kash announced that he had re-signed with TNA.
 Kash made his return to TNA on the August 11 edition of Impact Wrestling, appearing in a backstage segment, Eric Bischoff introduced new rules to the X Division.
 The following week Kash took part in a gauntlet match to determine the number one contender to the X Division Championship.
 After being eliminated from the match by Jesse Sorensen, Kash gave him a Money Maker and cost him the match.
 The following week later, Kash defeated Sorensen in a singles match with a rollup, while holding his tights.
 On the September 1 edition of Impact Wrestling, Sorensen pinned Kash in a tag team match, Kash teamed with Austin Aries and Sorensen with Brian Kendrick.
 On September 11 at No Surrender, Jesse Sorensen defeated Kash in an X Division number one contender's match.
 On the October 6 episode of Impact Wrestling, Kash attacked Brian Kendrick for disrespect on him.
 On November 13 at Turning Point, Kash failed to capture the X Division Championship from Aries in a three way match, which also included Sorensen.
 The following month at Final Resolution, Kash failed to capture the X Division Championship in a singles match with Aries.
 On January 8 at Genesis, Kash was eliminated from a four way X Division Championship match, which also included Austin Aries, Jesse Sorensen and Zema Ion.
 On January 21 at TNA live house show, Kash suffered a broken nose during a three way match against Jesse Sorensen and Shannon Moore, rendering him inactive for two months.
 Kash returned from injury on the March 22 edition of Impact Wrestling, participating in a four way match for the X Division Championship that ended in a no contest, following interference from Bully Ray.